Memories and notes of European, first time in Japan, written or rewritten one year after the trip.

 The rolls of paper (called omikuji) are a bit more complicated.
 Through some kind of a lottery (even if done by a vending machine) you obtain a small piece of paper.
 It reads you your fortune.
 If it is good fortune, you take it with you.
-If it reads you bad fortune, you are supposed to leave it in the shrine to shed of bad luck.
-You look for a special stand or a place and hang the roll onto it.
+If it reads you a bad fortune, you are supposed to leave it in the shrine to shed off lousy luck.
+You look for a particular stand or a place and hang the roll onto it.

 SAKE BARRELS ON DISPLAY

-During bigger festivities in shrines (the Japanese celebrate many religious festivals) it is customary to drink sake, as a symbolic act of unification with gods.
+During more significant festivities in shrines (the Japanese celebrate many religious festivals), it is customary to drink sake, as a symbolic act of unification with gods.
 It is also customary that the sake producers donate barrels of sake to the shrine.
 As only as much sake is ordered as it is needed, some of the producers are asked to donate empty barrels for display purposes.
 Many shrines display empty barrels, sometimes seasonally, but sometimes permanently.

 Empty sake barrels on display at Tsurugaoka Hachimangu shrine, Kamakura.